ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-os}

-No, file shares can be mounted only on Linux operating systems or a z/OS-based {{site.data.keyword.cloud}} Compute Instance that support NFS file shares.
+No, file shares can be mounted only on Linux operating systems or z/OS-based {{site.data.keyword.cloud}} Compute instances that support NFS file shares.
 For more information, see the topics about mounting file shares on [Red Hat](/docs/vpc?topic=vpc-file-storage-mount-RHEL), [CentOS](/docs/vpc?topic=vpc-file-storage-mount-centos), and [Ubuntu](/docs/vpc?topic=vpc-file-storage-mount-ubuntu) Linux distributions, or [z/OS](/docs/vpc?topic=vpc-file-storage-mount-zos) systems.
 Mounting file shares on Windows servers is not supported.

 ### What is the minimum NFS version supported?
 {: faq}